eeditiones/jinks-templates/README.md

 `expr` must be a valid XPath expression.

-For some real pages built with jinks-templates, check the main [jinks app manager](https://github.com/eeditiones/jinks/tree/main/pages).
+For some real pages built with jinks-templates, check the app manager of TEI Publisher, [jinks](https://github.com/eeditiones/jinks/tree/main/pages).
 This app also includes a playground and demo for jinks-templates.

 ## Output Modes